 - Peer Review:

 a) Engage in two reciprocal peer reviews of teaching involving observations, self-evaluation and constructive feedback (with your allocated Peer Review partner).
-More details regarding this requirement will be provided during the two-day Intensive and on FLO.

 - Innovative Teaching Activity:

 a) Plan and facilitate an ‘innovative teaching’ activity (with your allocated Innovative Teaching Activity partner) for your colleagues in this program.
 This activity should not exceed 10 minutes, should be delivered together and should demonstrate an innovative approach to teaching based on a topic that is related to your disciplines/areas of teaching or research.

 b) Submit a lesson plan for your ‘innovative teaching’ activity.
 This should include the innovation you have used and its expected learning outcomes, the educational theory underpinning the activity as well as how the activity fits with your individual philosophy of teaching.
 The session will be discussed by all participants based on the lesson plan and the activity.
 Therefore the lesson plan should be distributed to all members of the class to facilitate the discussion.